Shariffintech/shariffintech.github.io/index.md

 🔭 Right now, I'm deep into two intriguing projects that are really stirring things up.
 I've got an amazing crew of like-minded thinkers alongside me, and together, we're weaving our ideas into reality.
 I can't wait to share more about our journey with you – stay tuned for updates!

-So, whether you're a fellow tech junkie, a startup enthusiast, or just someone looking to stay on the cutting edge of what's happening in tech, welcome to the Szechuan SaaS blog!
+So, whether you're a fellow technologist like me, a startup enthusiast, or just someone looking to stay on the cutting edge of what's happening in tech, welcome to the `Meet The Requirements` blog!

 A few more notes about me:
 🤝 a polygot developer working primarily with Rust (Diesel-Orm,Actix-web, Shuttle.rs), Javascript (React & Node).